 Image to Video is a powerful AI-driven feature that automatically transforms your existing studio images into engaging motion content.
 It creates short videos from your retouched stills, eliminating the need for costly video shoots while preserving the same quality, color grading, and styling as your original images.

-Just a heads-up: Image to Video is an add-on feature.
-If you're interested, reach out to your Customer Success Manager for more info.
+➕ Add-On: Image to Video is an add-on feature.
+If you're interested in having it enabled for your studio, please reach out to your Customer Success Manager for more information.

-Before you can use Image to Video, ensure the feature is enabled for your Studio.
-This can be verified in Studio Settings under Integrations → Connectors within the "Creative Force AI" connector.
+Before you can use Image to Video, ensure a supported connector is enabled for your Studio.
+This can be verified in Studio Settings under Integrations → Connectors.

 Once the AI connector is enabled, you can set up the standard AI model for your studio.